loganrooks/robotic-psalms/memory-bank/mode-specific/code.md

 ---

+### Implementation: Enhance Pad Generation Logic (REQ-ART-A01-v2 - Green Phase) - 2025-04-12 18:06:09
+- **Approach**: Modified `_generate_pads` in `src/robotic_psalms/synthesis/sacred_machinery.py` to meet new complexity requirements (spectral centroid variance > 50000, mean spectral flux > 0.5).
+Introduced two new LFOs: one modulating the `harmonicity` (mix between sine and sawtooth waves) and another modulating the cutoff frequency of a 2nd-order Butterworth low-pass filter.
+To implement the time-varying filter, a segmented approach was used: the audio was processed in 1024-sample chunks, with the filter coefficients recalculated for each chunk based on the average LFO value within that chunk, using `scipy.signal.sosfilt`.
+- **Key Files Modified/Created**: `src/robotic_psalms/synthesis/sacred_machinery.py` (Modified `_generate_pads`).
+- **Notes**: This approach successfully passed the new failing tests (`test_generate_pads_spectral_centroid_variance_fails`, `test_generate_pads_spectral_flux_fails`) and maintained passing status for existing pad tests.
+Initial attempt using an average filter cutoff for the whole duration failed the complexity tests.
+Fixed an `AttributeError` related to `scipy.signal.sosfilt_len` and removed a leftover `except` block during implementation.

+---

+### Implementation: Fix Glitch Repeat Logic (REQ-STAB-03) - 2025-04-12 16:07:50
+- **Approach**: Modified `_apply_repeat_glitch` in `src/robotic_psalms/synthesis/effects.py`.
+Previous attempts using slicing from tiled chunks failed to make the output dependent on `repeat_count` for periodic test signals.
+The final successful approach implements the 'repeat' glitch by taking the initial segment of length `chunk_len / repeat_count` and tiling it `repeat_count` times to fill the output chunk.
+This ensures the output structure directly reflects the `repeat_count` parameter.
+- **Key Files Modified/Created**: `src/robotic_psalms/synthesis/effects.py` (Modified `_apply_repeat_glitch`), `tests/synthesis/test_effects.py` (Removed `xfail` marker).
+- **Notes**: This change successfully fixed the failing test `test_refined_glitch_repeat_count_affects_output`.
+All 13 tests related to `refined_glitch` now pass.

+---

+### Implementation: Manual Chorus LFO & Feedback (REQ-STAB-02 Regression Fix) - 2025-04-12 15:05:12
+- **Approach**: Modified `apply_chorus` in `src/robotic_psalms/synthesis/effects.py` to implement LFO modulation and feedback.
+Replaced the previous numpy slicing approach with sample-by-sample processing.
+Created delay buffers for each voice and channel.
+Calculated time-varying delay based on `rate_hz`, `depth`, and static offsets.
+Used linear interpolation to read from delay buffers.
+Implemented a feedback loop by adding the scaled delayed output back to the buffer input.
+Clipped feedback near 1.0 and buffer input for stability.
+- **Key Files Modified/Created**: `src/robotic_psalms/synthesis/effects.py` (Modified `apply_chorus`).
+- **Notes**: The implementation successfully addresses the regression where `rate_hz` and `feedback` were ignored.
+All 6 chorus tests in `tests/synthesis/test_effects.py` now pass.

+---

 ### Implementation: Update Docstrings for MIDI Input (REQ-ART-MEL-02 - Documentation) - 2025-04-12 06:05:12
 - **Approach**: Updated docstrings for `synthesize_text` in `src/robotic_psalms/synthesis/vox_dei.py` and `parse_midi_melody` in `src/robotic_psalms/utils/midi_parser.py`.
 - **Key Files Modified/Created**: `src/robotic_psalms/synthesis/vox_dei.py` (Modified docstring), `src/robotic_psalms/utils/midi_parser.py` (Modified docstring).